kalimawiki/blog-writing/content/posts/ai-in-pharmaceutical-industry_-revolutionizing-clinical-trials-2025-07-01.md

 AI is not merely automating old processes: it is fundamentally changing how we think about clinical research design.
 The ability to simulate trial populations, personalize protocols, and adapt trials in real time moves clinical development from a static, one-size-fits-all process to a *dynamic, data-driven paradigm*.

 This transition mirrors broader shifts toward *precision medicine*, where the right treatment is delivered to the right patient at the right time.
-In that context, AI is becoming a foundational technology—not a supporting tool.
+In that context, AI is becoming a foundational technology — not just a supporting tool.
 For example, predictive analytics can now anticipate trial dropout risks or identify placebo responders, allowing sponsors to optimize enrollment and boost signal detection in early-phase studies.

 ### The Human Element Remains Essential